 2.3a Kessel HQs.
-The pair of special Kessel HQs reflect Germany's command and control superiority.
-Hold them off map until needed.

-A Kessel HQ can be placed with any friendly combat unit anywhere - even into a pocket or EZOC- during the Axis Reinforcement Phase.
-If destroyed or voluntarily removed, a Kessel HQ may return three turns later (put them on the Turn Record as a reminder of when they appear again).
+The pair of special Kessel HQs reflect Germany's command anywhere, even in a pocket or EZOC.
+If destroyed in combat or voluntarily removed, a Kessel HQ may return three turns later (put it on the appropriate space on Turn Record Track).